bosley/sxs/libs/scanner/docs/group-scanner.md

 - `\\)` → backslash is escaped, `)` is NOT escaped
 - Caller must handle multi-byte escape sequences if needed

+**Important Limitation:** The first byte immediately following the opening delimiter cannot be escaped, as this would require the opening delimiter itself to act as the escape character.
+Escape detection begins at the second byte after the opening delimiter (position `start_index + 2`).

+  Note: This "limitation" seems like "no shit" but is _is_ worth mentioning

 ### Depth Counter Range
 Uses signed integer for depth tracking, supporting up to INT_MAX nesting levels in practice.